vknabel/vknabel.github.io/contents/Never-miss-a-dismiss-in-Ionic-anymore.md

 tags: [js, ionic]
 ---

-# Never miss a dismiss in Ionic anymore

 Have you ever experienced, that some loading indicators just don’t want to dismiss and literally stay forever?
 Maybe while users tried to login?
 The short story: you probably forgot to dismiss a loading indicator in some cases.

 Within this blogpost you will learn how to declaratively present loading indicators and how to prevent forgetting to dismissing it again.